What to Know About the Average Settlement for a Rear-End Car Accident

+Your rear-end accident settlement should include compensation for the full value of your damages.
 After a rear-end collision, we encourage you to schedule a free consultation with our Mississippi car accident lawyers.
 We can review your claim, and provide you with an estimate of what your claim may be worth.
 In the meantime, here are some things that will affect your settlement:

-Property Damage from Rear-End Collision
+1. Property Damage from Rear-End Collision

 Some rear-end collisions cause virtually no property damage. with Slight scrapes and scratches to paint, or minor dents might be the worst of it.

-The accident might total the vehicle.
+On the other hand, rear-end collisions that occur when a vehicle is traveling at a high speed can be catastrophic.
+In fact, this type of accident might total the vehicle.
 The amount that you can recover in property damage depends on the extent of the damage.

-Common Injuries from Rear-End Collisions
+2. Injuries from Rear-End Collisions

 Again, some people involved in a rear-end collision walk away with relatively minor injuries.
 They may have stiffness or soreness, but nothing more.
 Others are severely harmed.
-In addition, after a car accident, you should always be cautious about
+All rear-end accident victims need immediate medical attention.

 Other common injuries include:

 - Back Injuries